|About this course:|

 |No residential school|

-Reading and studying literature builds on the introductory courses in arts and humanities, The arts past and present (AA100), Voices and texts (A150) and Making sense of things: an introduction to material culture (A151).
+Reading and studying literature builds on the introductory modules in arts and humanities, The arts past and present (AA100), Voices and texts (A150) and Making sense of things: an introduction to material culture (A151).
 It will introduce you to the study of English literature by looking at a selection of texts from the Renaissance to the present day.
-The course offers a stimulating mix of classic texts and less well-known works from a range of genres, including drama, poetry and prose fiction as well as autobiography, travel-writing and film.
-An overarching concern of the course is the uses we make in the present of the literature of the past.
+The module offers a stimulating mix of classic texts and less well-known works from a range of genres, including drama, poetry and prose fiction as well as autobiography, travel-writing and film.
+An overarching concern of the module is the uses we make in the present of the literature of the past.

 Modules at Level 2 assume that you are suitably prepared for study at this level.
 If you want to take a single module to satisfy your career development needs or pursue particular interests, you don’t need to start at Level 1 but you do need to have adequately prepared yourself for OU study in some other way.
 Check with our Student Registration & Enquiry Service to make sure that you are sufficiently prepared.

-This course will introduce you to the major literary periods and genres through the three books described below.
+This module will introduce you to the major literary periods and genres through the three books described below.
 You will learn how to read and study plays, poems and prose fiction written in different historical periods by a range of authors.
 You will also learn the basics of studying film.
 The discussion in the books is supported by extensive audio-visual resources, including studies of film versions of several of the set texts and interviews with prominent academic specialists.

 Book 1: The Renaissance and the Long Eighteenth Century